-ED 7683 Strategic Planning (3 credit hours, course formerly offered)
+ED 7683 Strategic Planning and Change (3 credit hours)

 This course presents the critical importance of strategic planning for the purpose of implementing the goals of the organization.
 Practical skills will be presented for building short- and long-term strategies based upon current theories in strategic planning as well as best practices in multiple environments.